 It’s an email no Google Ads user ever wants to receive: the dreaded “your account has been suspended” alert message.

 Fortunately, except in some specific instances, suspension of a Google Ads account isn’t necessarily permanent.
 There are various ways you can restore your account if it’s been suspended.
-This guide will explain them, helping you better understand what you can do to get your Google Ads account back up and running fast.
+This guide will explain them, helping you better understand what you can do to get your Google Ads accounts back up and running fast.

 Reviewing the relevant policies can also potentially help you determine the root of the issue if your account has been suspended but you’re not entirely certain why.
 While the email Google sends informing you that your account has been suspended will typically cite the reason, sometimes, it’s still not precisely clear how Google justified suspending your account.
 The reasons Google’s email may provide when explaining why your account was suspended are based on generic error codes (typically produced by artificial intelligence and machine learning engines) that may not be specific enough for you to thoroughly understand the nature of the issue.